Skip to content

 • 5.1 Recommended: Ensure that students can see and access module materials and content.

-Documents are used to provide most site materials.
-They have a flexible drag-and-drop layout using content blocks to easily add a wide range of materials, including:
+Documents are the best option for providing most site materials.
+They use content blocks and a flexible drag-and-drop layout to easily add a wide range of materials.

-Lecture materials document with text, image, slides file and embedded video in a mix of columns
+Lecture materials document with text, image, previewable slidedeck and embedded video in a mix of rows and columns

 Create a Document